angelapopa/sws/README.md

   - [ ] add paging for the get request (`/hotels`)
   - [ ] add navigation (HATEOS)
   - [x] how to define facilities for hotel/room?
 There is no data in the dataset regarding facilities, so we create an endpoint and add facilities exclusively through the api
-  - [x] how to define availability for rooms?
+  - [ ] how to define availability for rooms?
 Currently the db has the schema.org value InStock for all entries.
-So we ignore this data for now.
+So we ignore this info for now.
+We should handle availability/booking differently somehow.
   - [ ] how to implement booking of rooms????????? since the assignment is called "Hotel Booking API"!!!